Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 You can: Transfer Paint Layers or create Ambient Occlusion Map, Displacement Map and Normal Map in Mud Box.

-You might want to start building your Shader in Maya to test the displacement that you created.
-The displacement map applied to the low-res mesh in Maya should look quite close to your detailed hi-res sculpt (and you do not need geometry with millions of polygons).
+You might want to start building your Shader in Maya at this point, to test the displacement that you created.
+The displacement map applied to the low-density mesh in Maya should look quite close to your detailed hi-res sculpt (and you do not need geometry with millions of polygons).

-This will be the start of your Maya Shader for the character.
+This is be the start of your Maya Shader for the character.

 Testing Displacement VIdeo: 2822_Project2_Texturing_13_Displace_Test

-In Maya we will explore the shaders that will determine the look of your character.
-Many of the decisions here are art director decisions.
-You can aim for a more realistic look using subsurface scattering and bump or normal maps or you can develop an "illustration look" using hand painted textures and Toon Shaders.
+In Maya, we’ll create the shaders that will determine the character’s appearance.
+During this phase of your project, many decisions are art direction-related.
+You can opt for a more realistic look by using subsurface scattering, bump, or normal maps.
+Alternatively, you can develop an “illustration look” using hand-painted textures and/or Toon Shaders.

-In this phase of Project 2 I will use Substance Painter to introduce geometry maps and Physical Based Rendering (PBR)
+In the subsequent phase of Project 2, I will employ Substance Painter to introduce geometry maps and Physical Based Rendering (PBR).

 Vertex Color is used to facilitate the workflow in Substance Painter.
 During the Baking process, Vertex Color from Maya will be converted in color IDs.